 With the GTO, Pontiac successfully distilled and commercialized the raw excitement of that period in an affordable midsize car, spiked with styling details that conveyed power and speed, such as the faux hood scoops, red-line tires and chrome tailpipe extensions.
 Not surprisingly, its marketing aimed the GTO at young, single men looking for thrills.

 The GTO, then, established the template for what automotive media would call “supercars.”
 (The “muscle cars” label came much later.)
-Here are five that earned iconic status by leaving maximum impact on this unique segment.
+Here are five that earned iconic status by leaving a maximum impact on this unique segment.

 1965 Pontiac GTO